 In addition, WD's EX series is available in diskless variants, though this price is for the 4TB version.
 8TB, 12TB and 16TB units are also available to purchase.
 If you don't need any of this extra stuff, then go with the My Cloud Mirror.

 Excellent backup for a wide variety of users.

 Capacity: 8TB, 16TB, 24TB | Interface: 2x Gigabit Ethernet, 2x USB 3.0, USB 2.0 | Features: Dual LAN, 2GB RAM (expandable up to 6GB), NTP Client

-If you're searching for a NAS device to help manage your backup needs, the DL4100 might be worth checking out.
-One of the coolest features of this device is its web dashboard, which offers users options for backing up to cloud services such as Dropbox and Box.
-Additionally, it has the ability to set up SMS and email alerts in case the system failed for whatever reason.
+If you're looking for one of the best NAS drives to help manage your backup needs, the DL4100 might be worth a look.
+One of the coolest features of this device is its web dashboard, which provides users options for backing up to cloud services such as Dropbox and Box.
+Additionally, it has the ability to set up SMS and email alerts in case the system fails for whatever reason.

-As far as storage options, the DL4100 comes with four drive bays in your choice of four configurations.
+As far as storage options go, the DL4100 is equipped with four drive bays and comes with your choice of four configurations.
 Despite some annoying issues with wireless transfers, we found that the DL4100's 1.7GHz dual-core Atom processor and 2GB of RAM (configurable up to 6GB) performs admirably.
-Combine this with an easy setup and cloud connected web apps, and you have an interesting backup offering on your hands.
+Combine this with a simple setup and cloud connected web apps, and you have an interesting backup device on your hands.

 Read our full review: Western Digital DL4100 review